Post-Brexit import checks on food delayed again

 The delay, which was first reported by the Financial Times, will give companies and port operators more time to prepare for these changes.

-Domestic UK food producers have argued that it gives a free pass to continental rivals, while all fresh food exports from the UK to the European Union face checks.
+UK food producers have argued that it gives a free pass to continental rivals, while all fresh food exports from the UK to the European Union face checks.

+Health certification on imports of "medium-risk" products were due to start in October with physical checks beginning in January 2024.

 However, the Cold Chain Federation welcomed news of the delay.